netxms/netxms-doc/admin/installation.rst

 Increase of ``max_locks_per_transaction`` is needed if using TimescaleDB, rough recommendation is 512.

-Database size and load is very hard to predict, because it is dependent on a number of monitored nodes and collected parameters.
+Database size and load is very hard to predict, because it is dependent on a number of monitored nodes and collected metrics.
 If you plan to install database engine on the same machine as |product_name| server, increase your hardware requirements accordingly.

 Link to Excel file that allows roughly estimate the size that will be required for